Pairwise Valid Instruments: Proofs and Supplementary Results for Appendix

-For every subinstrument $V_c$, we can define the largest validity pair set $\mathscr{Z}_{c\bar{M}_c}\subset\mathscr{Z}_{c}$.
-Then the identification and estimation of $\mathscr{Z}_{c\bar{M}_c}$ and the VSIV estimation of the treatment effects can proceed as described in Section \ref{sec.VSIV under consistency}.
+For every subinstrument $V_c$, we can define the largest validity pair set $\mathscr{Z}_{c\bar{M}_c}\subseteq\mathscr{Z}_{c}$.
+Then the identification and estimation of $\mathscr{Z}_{c\bar{M}_c}$ and the VSIV estimation of LATEs can proceed as described in Section \ref{sec.VSIV under consistency}.
 Asymptotic normality and bias reduction can be established accordingly.
 The notion of selectively pairwise valid instruments can be straightforwardly generalized to multivalued ordered or unordered treatments.